tchajed/coq-io/README.md

 # Compiling

 Run `make` to compile the Coq code and generate the Haskell library.
+This compiles `Prog.v` with Coq and extracts to `word-count/src/Prog.hs`.

-Compile the Haskell library, interpreter, and a small driver program around the `countNewlines` example in `Prog.v` using Haskell Stack.
+From there, we have a hand-written interpreter (`word-count/src/Interpreter.hs`), and a driver program (`word-count/app/Main.hs`) around the `countNewlines` example in `Prog.v`.

+To compile the driver program and produce the `word-count` binary, use Haskell Stack.
 Stack requires a one-time setup to download the compiler:

 ```
 cd word-count